overextended/overextended.github.io/docs/index.md

 ## Support our team

-Our projects will always remain free and open-source, with our core developers working voluntarily.
+Providing and maintaining free open-source resources to the community takes a lot of time and hard work.
-If you love what we do and want to help us continue, why not show your appreciation with a donation?
+If you appreciate what we do, consider supporting us so we can continue our work.

 <div style={{paddingLeft:"50px", lineHeight:"20px", background:"url('https://avatars.githubusercontent.com/u/65407488?s=70&v=4') no-repeat left", backgroundSize:"40px"}}>
 Linden